grafana/loki/docs/sources/clients/promtail/configuration.md

 ### Available Labels

 When Promtail receives GCP logs, various internal labels are made available for [relabeling](#relabeling).
-This depend on the subscription type chosen.
+This depends on the subscription type chosen.

 **Internal labels available for pull**